cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ]
 ```

-Deserializing the transaction has not fully deserialized the message(s) that it contains, nor the message's `value`, which is again a `Uint8Array`.
+Deserializing the transaction has not fully deserialized any messages that it contains, nor their `value`, which is again a `Uint8Array`.
 The transaction deserializer knows how to properly decode any transaction, but it does not know how to do the same for messages.
 Messages can in fact be of any type, and each type has its own deserializer.
 This is not something that the `Tx.decode` transaction deserializer function knows.

 ### What is this long string?